itakurah/LaTeX-Cookbook/README.md

 ---

+## 🔧 Compilation Requirement

+This cookbook must be compiled using XeLaTeX, not pdflatex, in order to:

+- Support Unicode characters
+- Use system fonts
+- Ensure proper layout as defined by the recipebook class

+---

 ## 📖 How It Works

 1. Recipes are created as individual `.tex` files inside the `recipes/` folder, using a custom `recipebook` document class that defines the cookbook's layout and style.